April 30, 2017

 & special guest author Dr. Bill Waiser

-Saskatoon’s own vocalist BJ Harris joins the SJO for an incredible evening of hard driving swing performing repertoire arranged for the magnificent Steve Lawrence by one of the most respected writers of this generation, Marion Evans.
+Legendary JUNO award winning saxophonist PJ Perry joins Saskatoon’s own vocalist BJ Harris and the SJO for an incredible evening of hard-driving swing performing repertoire arranged for the magnificent Steve Lawrence by one of the most respected writers of this generation, Marion Evans.
 For the past twelve years, BJ Harris has showcased his vocal prowess, range, and versatility by offering audiences a unique smorgasbord of musical flavours, and the SJO is thrilled to feature him in their third concert of the season.

 May 27, 2017